Introduction

 limit-bytes-total (read-only; integer)value shows how many bytes total were send/received from the client, an option is active when the appropriate parameter is configured for HotSpot user

-IP HotSpot Host
+HotSpot Host

 /ip/hotspot/host